vollmerm/simplescheme.js/README.markdown

 Sources
 -------

-To build the context objects I used an [existing hash table script](http://rick.measham.id.au/javascript/hash.htm).
-It's very simple and elegent, and it's open source, so I decided to use it rather than implement my own.
+To build the context objects I used an [existing hash table script](http://rick.measham.id.au/javascript/hash.htm), and for the number handling and arithmetic I used the [js-numbers](https://github.com/dyoo/js-numbers) library.
 I also used [CodeMirror](http://codemirror.net/) for the syntax coloring in the editor.

 These sources were useful to me while implementing simplescheme.js.